bitnami/containers/bitnami/ejbca/README.md

 $ docker pull bitnami/ejbca:[TAG]
 ```

 If you wish, you can also build the image yourself by cloning the repository, changing to the directory containing the Dockerfile and executing the `docker build` command.
-Remember to replace the `APP`, `VERSION` and `OPERATING-SYSTEM` path placeholders in the example command below with the correct values.
+Remember to replace the `APP`, `VERSION` and `OPERATING-SYSTEM` path placeholders in the example command below with the correct values:

 ```console
 $ git clone https://github.com/bitnami/containers.git